Dynamical self-stabilization of the Mott insulator: Time evolution of the density and entanglement entropy of out-of-equilibrium cold fermion gases: Introduction

-Most such investigations have been directed at the {\em stationary states} of the many-fermion system, because of the similarity to the possible ground states of strongly-correlated many-electron systems in condensed-matter physics.
-Optical realizations of trapped fermions on a lattice, however, also allow one to study the {\em time evolution} of such systems, much more directly and easily than in solid-state experiments, and in great detail \cite{dyn1,dyn2,dyn3,dyn4,dyn5}.
-The present paper makes predictions for such experiments.
-Specifically, we study the time evolution of the characteristic Mott insulator, band-insulator and metallic phases after rapid, moderate or near-adiabatic switching off of the trapping potential.
-This allows us to address two fundamental problems of many-body physics: `{\em How does an out-of-equilibrium Mott insulator behave?}' and `{\em how does the time evolution of a Mott insulator differ from that of a band insulator and of a metallic phase}'?
-To answer these questions we present numerical predictions of the out-of-equilibrium density profiles corresponding to the distinct states realized in the trap.
+Motivated by such experiments, we here study numerically the time evolution of the Mott insulator, band-insulator and metallic phases after rapid, moderate and adiabatic switching-off of the trapping potential.
+This allows us to address a fundamental question of many-body physics: {\em How does the time evolution of a Mott insulator differ from that of a band insulator and of a metallic phase ?}

-Before describing our methods and results, we recall that in a completely different part of physics a similar transition from static to time-dependent (TD) investigations is taking place: the study of entanglement in many-body systems.
-Entanglement in such systems is commonly studied from the point of view of its connection to quantum criticality \cite{qcp1,qcp2,qcp3} or as a resource for quantum computation \cite{qcomp1,qcomp2,qcomp3}.
-Such studies are frequently directed at properties of (pure or mixed) ground states or other stationary states of the system under investigation.
-The {\em time evolution of entanglement} has received attention \cite{tdent1,tdent2,tdent3,tdent4,tdent5} {\em e.g.} in the context of adiabatic quantum computation, but numerical studies frequently consider only the very particular time evolution resulting from a quantum quench, and mostly focus on bosons or on pure spins.
-Here we present, in parallel with our results on the time evolution of the density profiles of an expanding cold fermion gas, also the corresponding time evolution of the entanglement-entropy profile.
+Before describing our methods and results, we recall that in a completely different part of physics a similar shift from static to time-dependent (TD) investigations is taking place: the study of entanglement in many-body systems.
+Entanglement in such systems is commonly studied in connection to quantum criticality, where a deep connection between extrema of the entanglement entropy (EE) and quantum-phase transitions was found \cite{qcp1,qcp2,qcp3,qcp4}.
+The {\em time evolution of entanglement} has received attention \cite{tdent1,tdent2,tdent3,tdent4,tdent5,tdent6} {\em e.g.} in the context of adiabatic quantum computation, but numerical studies typically consider only the very particular dynamics after a quantum quench, and focus on bosons or pure spins.
+Very little is known about entanglement in out-of-equilibrium many-fermion states, and its possible connection to dynamic changes of phase.
+To shed light on these issues we here calculate the EE of the expanding cloud in parallel with its density profile.